QuantzLab/QuantzLabWebsite/README.md

-# QuantzLab-github-website
+# QuantzLabWebsite
-Making a github site for QuantzLab
+Making a github and HTML site for QuantzLab